julienvos/Australia-rain/README.md

 The EDA is doen with pandas-profiling

-The model is developed with the use of pycaret
+The model is developed with pycaret

 The ML app is developed with streamlit